visualdocumentrag/VDU-RAG-Survey/data/channels.md

 One table per channel: what the work *does*, what it was measured on, and why it matters.

-`Brief description` and `Highlight` are our reading of each paper, not quotations. **Scores are deliberately absent**: a number without the exact benchmark version, split and metric is not comparable, and the survey's own meta-analysis is about precisely that.
-Reported values live in [`results_record.csv`](results_record.csv) with the paper each was read from.

 ## Plain text

-The characters and their reading order.
-Reading order is a property of layout, not of the glyphs, so perfect character accuracy can still yield an unreadable stream.

-**Pooling destroys** not the characters but the order and block boundaries that make them a document.

 | Literature | Year | Brief description | Dataset / Protocol | Highlight |
 |---|:-:|---|---|---|